 The Chair and members of the sub-groups are chosen by the CET, after consulting the Bureau and the Council for opinions, from lists of candidates including members of the national associations or national sections and, in suitable cases, individual members.
 By proposing members of the groups, the member national sections and associations are able to influence FICPI policy.

-Members of the Bureau and the presidents of PEC, EUCOF, TEC and the Communications Committee are ex officio members of the CET.
+Members of the Bureau and the presidents of PMC and TEC are ex officio members of the CET.

 The largest commission is the CET, the Study & Work Committee, whose acronym derives from the French name “Commission d’Étude et de Travail“.